kupec/servers_threads_lab/servers/README.md

 ## simple\_cluster.js

 cluster solution.
 Master process accepting connections and send request to workers (processes) through unix sockets.
-Processes uses non-blocking api but throttle in CPU due to js probably.
+Processes uses non-blocking api.
 The nodejs doc states that this solution has better balancing than the next scheme

 ## many\_accepts.js